vitessio/website/content/en/docs/14.0/reference/vtctldclient-transition/legacy_shim.md

 weight: 2
 ---

-To make transitioning from `vtctlclient` to `vtctldclient` easier, both binaries provide shim mechanisms to run commands with each others' CLI syntaxes (and backing RPC interfaces).
+To make transitioning from `vtctlclient` to `vtctldclient` easier, both binaries provide shim mechanisms to run commands with each other's CLI syntaxes (and backing RPC interfaces).
 Let's take each in turn.

 ### `vtctldclient LegacyVtctlCommand`